IWAI HANSHIRÔ VI

 Comments:

 Iwai Hanshirô VI was a talented wakaonnagata, who achieved fame for himself in Edo during the first half of the nineteenth century.
 His popularity was high (as high as the one of Segawa Kikunojô V in the 1820s) but he unfortunately died too young, before reaching the peak of his career.
-As far as art is concerned, he followed the same path as his father Iwai Tojaku or his grandfather Iwai Hanshirô IV but he did not create his own.
+As far as art was concerned, he followed the same path as his father Iwai Tojaku or his grandfather Iwai Hanshirô IV but he did not create his own.

 Iwai Hanshirô VI playing the role of Oshichi in the drama "Sugawara-ryû Kanagaki Soga", which was staged in the 2nd lunar month of 1836 at the Moritaza (print made by Utagawa Kunisada I)